 Thyroid, Histamine, Cortisol and Gut/Stomach Issues

-This blog post is about my own experience with stomach acidity, gut and histamine issues.
+This blog post is about my own experience with stomach acidity and how it might relate to cortisol, gut and histamine issues.

 I do not pretend to be knowledgeable about digestive system issues at all.
-I've written this blog post simply because I felt that my own experience may offer some beginnings of new clues to some thyroid patients suffering similar problems.
+I've written this blog post simply because I felt that my own experience may offer new clues to some thyroid patients suffering similar problems.

-I hesitated before writing and publishing this information because it is not as complete and thorough as I like to have information before I make it public.
+I hesitated before writing and publishing this information because it is not as complete and thorough as I prefer before I make it public.
 It is a part of my own life though and illustrates that there are many gut - endocrine connections.

 Please don't expect any kind of suggestions that come out of this.
 It is mostly a journey but some of it may allow the beginnings of explorations for some of you.